kiboschool/course-mathematical-thinking/src/homework/problem-sets/week6_solution.md

   - Therefore, \\(\exists x in X such that g(f(x)) = z\\)
   - Thus \\(\forall z \in Z, \exists x \in X: g(f(x)) = z\\) and \\(g \circ f\\) is surjective.

-4. In the game of hearts, 4 players are given 13 cards from a deck of 52 typical playing cards.
-  1. Represent this as a function, stating its domain and codomain.
-  	- The domain can be any representation of four players.
-P = {1,2,3,4}, or P = {player1, player2, player3, player4}
-  	- The codomain is the set of all 52 choose 13 possible hand combinations.
-  1. Is this function injective?
-  	- The function should be injective given that each card is unique, so no two hands will be the same for each player.
-  1. Is this function surjective?
-  	- The function is not surjective, as each player is mapped to a unique hand, so only four hands are mapped onto, leaving 52 choose 13 - 4 possibilities that aren't.
-Alternatively, one can simply state that the size of the domain is less than the size of the codomain.